NickLewanowicz/OpenList-backend/README.md

-## OpenList-Backend
+## kickit-Backend
-This repository will contain the Go implementation for the OpenList backend.
-The intention of this project is to create a fully dockerized open source service to manage tasks and lists.
+This repository will contain the Go implementation for the kickit backend.
+The intention of this project is to create a fully dockerized open source service to manage users, projects, and tasks.

-The end goal for this project is to create a repo which anybody can fork or clone and put up on any service which supports docker ie Now-CLI, AWS, Vultr, ect. and have their own local list manager.
+The end goal for this project is to create a repo which anybody can fork or clone and put up on any service which supports docker ie Now-CLI, AWS, Vultr, ect. and have their own project/task manager.
 The UI for this lives [here](https://github.com/NickLewanowicz/OpenList-app) as a react native application and there will be a desktop web app made in react but there is no projected timeline for completion for those.

+<b>tldr; Open source Asana/Trello</b>

 See `Projects` tab for activity and goals with this project!